DaksonC/nodejs-backend-challenge/README.md

 - `GET /api/posts/:id`: Gets a post by ID
 - `PUT /api/posts/:id`: Updates a post by ID
 - `DELETE /api/posts/:id`: Deletes a post by ID

+## Pagination

+This API implements pagination for the `/posts` route which lists all the posts.
+Pagination is done by passing the `startIndex` and `endIndex` parameters in the GET request URL.

+For example:

+`/posts?startIndex=0&endIndex=10` will return the first 10 posts `/posts?startIndex=10&endIndex=20` will return the next 10 posts

+Additionally, you can optionally sort the posts by passing the `sortBy` and `order` parameters.
+By default, posts are sorted by `title` in `asc` (ascending) order.

+Examples:

+- `/posts?startIndex=0&endIndex=10&sortBy=title&order=desc` will return the first 10 posts sorted by title in descending order
+- `/posts?startIndex=0&endIndex=10&sortBy=createdAt&order=asc` will return the first 10 posts sorted by creation date in ascending order

+You can also filter the posts by passing other relevant query parameters.
+For example, to filter by title:

+- `/posts?startIndex=0&endIndex=10&title=My Post` will return the first 10 posts whose title contains "My Post"

+Remember to adjust the values of startIndex and endIndex according to your needs to get the desired page of results.

 ## Testing